 - Decubitus ulcers/bed sores

-It is essential you know that bedsores, also called pressure sores, are not a normal part of living in a nursing home.
+It is essential that you know bedsores, also called pressure sores, are not a normal part of living in a nursing home.
 Your loved one should be bathed and moved often enough to avoid sores on their body.
 These injuries occur when your loved one is not kept clean and left in fixed positions for too long.
-For instance, if your loved one is lying in bed for days on end, then they may develop sores on the back of their legs, buttocks, and back.
-Individuals who are forced to sit in wheelchairs for long periods can develop sores on the back of their legs.
-If your loved one has developed bed sores, contact a St. Louis nursing home abuse lawyer.
+If your loved one has developed bedsores, contact a St. Louis nursing home abuse lawyer.

 Gross Elder Neglect